Human trafficking in Croatia: Prosecution

 The Croatian Government generally sustained its anti-trafficking law enforcement efforts in 2009, though it prosecuted only half as many traffickers as it did the previous year.
 It continued to exclusively use its human trafficking law to prosecute and convict sex and forced labor trafficking during the reporting period.

 Croatia criminally prohibits trafficking for forced labor and commercial sexual exploitation through Criminal Provision 175 of its penal code.
 Provision 175 prescribes penalties for all forms of trafficking of one to 10 years’ imprisonment; these penalties are sufficiently stringent and are commensurate with those prescribed for rape.
 In 2009, the government investigated 13 suspected trafficking offenders, compared with 15 in 2008.
 It prosecuted six traffickers in 2009, a decrease from 12 prosecuted in 2008.
 Six trafficking offenders were convicted and given sentences ranging from two to eight years, compared with nine convictions obtained in 2008; however, one conviction was out on appeal and awaited a final verdict.
 Two of these convictions involved forced labor.
 In 2011, 37 suspects were investigated and 14 trafficking offenders were prosecuted in six cases.
 Seven of those offenders were convicted, where five fell under the trafficking statute and two cases were for forced pimping.
-That year, the police and boarder officials participated in a number of anti-trafficking training courses provided by the MOI.
+That year, the police and border officials participated in a number of anti-trafficking training courses provided by the MOI.

 The government increased its minimum imposed sentence for all trafficking convictions from one to two years during the reporting period.
 In the first civil trafficking case, the court ordered the trafficker to pay $28,466 in compensation to the victim.
 The government continued to provide general anti-trafficking training to police officers, and continued its “train-the-trainer” program involving 26 police officers training counterparts on ways to recognize and assist trafficking victims.
 There were no specific reports of trafficking-related complicity during the reporting period.

 In 2018, the government conducted various investigations, including the largest trafficking case reported which involved 59 victims.
 During the 2018 reporting year, the government investigated nine cases, and prosecuted 12 defendants.
 In the reporting period of 2019, it was stated that there was a substantial backlog of criminal cases causing long delays in the court proceedings.
 Seven cases were investigated by law enforcement involving 22 victims, nine of those cases involved 17 suspects from 2017.
 The courts convicted five traffickers.